1974 Pacific typhoon season

-The 1974 Pacific typhoon season was the first season on record to not feature a Category 5 equivalent super typhoon; a feat later repeated by the 1977 and 2017 seasons.
-Even so, the season was overly active, with 32 tropical storms and 16 typhoons being developed this year.
+The 1974 Pacific typhoon season was the first season on record to not feature a Category 5-equivalent super typhoon; a feature later repeated by the 1977 and 2017 seasons.
+Even so, the season was overly active, with 32 tropical storms and 16 typhoons being developed within the year.
 It has no official bounds; it ran year-round in 1974, but most tropical cyclones tend to form in the northwestern Pacific Ocean between June and December.
 These dates conventionally delimit the period of each year when most tropical cyclones form in the northwestern Pacific Ocean.

-The scope of this article is limited to the Pacific Ocean, north of the equator and west of the international date line.
+The scope of this article is limited to the Pacific Ocean, north of the equator and west of the International Date Line.
 Storms that form east of the date line and north of the equator are called hurricanes; see 1974 Pacific hurricane season.
-Tropical Storms formed in the entire west pacific basin were assigned a name by the Joint Typhoon Warning Center.
+Tropical Storms formed in the entire west Pacific basin were assigned a name by the Joint Typhoon Warning Center.
 Tropical depressions in this basin have the "W" suffix added to their number.
 Tropical depressions that enter or form in the Philippine area of responsibility are assigned a name by the Philippine Atmospheric, Geophysical and Astronomical Services Administration or PAGASA.
 This can often result in the same storm having two names.